 For example, larger product images can increase the conversion rate by almost 10%.
 Consequently, a fewer number of items on the page encourages a smoother shopping experience.

-In the world where average human attention span is 8 seconds, a proper visual hierarchy is crucial for the success of any design.
+In the world where the average human attention span is 8 seconds, a proper visual hierarchy is crucial for the success of any design.

 Hick’s law is also a principle to follow when designing, perhaps, the most crucial element of any e-commerce app - checkout page.